The Undertaker’s ‘WrestleMania’ Send-Off: Backstage Reaction & Potential Follow-Up To The Deadman’s Farewell

 “He’s always talked about in this Godfather-like way.
 And it’s well earned, everyone always has had such respect for him.
 At this moment you want to celebrate this great career, but you’re also mourning the end.”

 The writing may have been on the wall that by main eventing WrestleMania against Roman Reigns, the Undertaker was wrestling his last match in WWE.
 But The New Day said they had no idea that it was happening and nor did anyone else on the talent roster.
-When the wrestlers were matching the match backstage, they all shared stories and moments in an impromptu reflection of the Undertaker’s legacy and storied career.
+When the wrestlers were watching the match backstage, they all shared stories and moments in an impromptu reflection of the Undertaker’s legacy and storied career.

 [Featured Image by WWE]